 Looking for a ventilation solution for one specific room?
 Minor renovation, but ventilation still top of the list?
-Struggling with damp or mold in the bathroom?
-A decentralized ventilation system enables you to improve the air quality in a single room in a demand-driven and effective way.
+Struggling with damp or mould in the bathroom?
+A decentralised ventilation system enables you to improve the air quality in a single room in a demand-driven and effective way.

-When to opt for a decentralized ventilation system
+When to opt for a decentralised ventilation system

-The main benefit of a decentralized ventilation system is how easy it is to install:
+The main benefit of a decentralised ventilation system is how easy it is to install:

 it gives you the chance to add a fully automated ventilation solution to your home without needing to strip too much out.
 Plug and play: it's that easy!